 A student appointed by the Student Senate.

-A Subcommittee will serve as a working team with the Associate Dean for Faculty Affairs for the purpose of analyzing, summarizing, and disseminating assessment reports.
+A Subcommittee will serve as a working team with the Director of Assessment for the purpose of analyzing, summarizing, and disseminating assessment reports.
 A majority of the working team will be faculty.

+b.
 Divisional representatives will serve two-year overlapping terms, with two members chosen each spring.
 In odd-numbered years, the Faculty Senate will appoint one person from the Division of Professional Studies and one from the Division of Natural and Social Sciences.
 In even-numbered years, the Senate will appoint one member from the Division of Fine Arts and Humanities and one at large member.
 In even-numbered years, the Senate will appoint the graduate representative, who will serve a two-year term.
 These appointments are subject to faculty ratification.
 The other members of the committee will be appointed as indicated above on an annual basis.

+Functions and Responsibilities:

+a.
 The Assessment Committee will:

 Oversee the assessment of student learning in University academic programs,